MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/edu-parents-app.md

 #### Parent and guardian restrictions

-Parents and guardians are classified as federated external users in the Parents Connection, meaning they don't have full tenant rights.
-They only have access to the chat or chats they're added to as well as files, images, and other content shared in the chat.
+Parents and guardians are classified as *External users* in the Parents Connection, meaning they don't have full tenant rights.
+They only have access to the chat or chats they're a part of and the files, images, and other content shared in the chat.

-For federated chats, internal users and federated external users are able to add users to the chat.
+For external chats, both internal and external users can add users to the chat.
+To learn more about the external chat experience, see [Manage external meetings and chat in Microsoft Teams](manage-external-access.md).

-Also, External users can see the presence (offline, available, busy, etc.) of your organization's users, but this can be turned off using PowerShell to protect users' privacy.
+Also, external users can see the presence (offline, available, busy, etc.) of your organization's users, but this can be turned off using PowerShell to protect users' privacy.
 In PowerShell, use [Set-CsPrivacyConfiguration](/powershell/module/skype/set-csprivacyconfiguration) and set ``EnablePrivacyMode=true``.

-Even though parents and guardians are External users, their contributions to chats are discoverable.
+Even though parents and guardians are external users, their contributions to chats are discoverable.
 Learn how to conduct a Teams eDiscovery investigation by reading [Conduct an eDiscovery investigation of content in Microsoft Teams](ediscovery-investigation.md).

 > [!IMPORTANT]
 > IT admins should educate all Class Owners on best practices for sharing student information over chat, including risks to student privacy.